Want To Look Like An Athlete? It's Simple, Train Like One!

 The change I made with them was essentially correcting both mistakes.

-Metabolic 10 got Teri the weight training she needed, but also elevated the calorie burn and adrenaline response at the same time.
+Metabolic 10 got Teri the weight training she needed but elevated the calorie burn and adrenaline response at the same time.

 Metabolic 10 got Tim elevating the adrenaline and breathless response while giving him the weightlifting stimulus that was already working for him.